 Research

-To appear in at the 2025 USENIX Security Symposium
+To appear at the 2025 USENIX Security Symposium

 We talked to 20 industry professionals and discovered a lack of context along the entire SCA deployment process.
 In short, we find the following: